Loss aversion is caused by a mixture of our neurological makeup, socioeconomic factors, and cultural background.

 Though there are many other aspects of the brain that contribute, these three regions are significant when processing a loss and add to how individuals respond to these losses.
 Depending on the strength of these regions, individuals may be more or less loss averse.5

-Socio-economic factors also play an essential role in human’s and their disposition to loss aversion, with social hierarchy proving to be a good indicator of an individual’s level of loss aversion.
+Socio-economic factors also play an essential role in one’s disposition to loss aversion, with social hierarchy proving to be a good indicator of an individual’s level of loss aversion.
 Ena Inesi, an Associate Professor of Organizational Behavior at the London School of Economics, found that people in power are less loss averse.8 This is because powerful individuals are typically in a better position to accept a loss if it should incur, due to their wealth and network8.
-As a result, these individuals give less weight to losses than the average person, as its losses are a less risky endeavor for them.
+As a result, these individuals give less weight to losses than the average person, as losses are a less risky endeavor for them.
 It has also been proven that powerful and wealthy individuals give more value to gains than non-powerful people8.

 Wealth, similar to power, also plays a role in an individual’s loss aversion.
 Like powerful people, wealthy people typically have an easier time accepting losses they incur.
 An interesting caveat regarding wealthy people and their loss aversion levels involves their social environment.
 A study done in Vietnam revealed that wealthier villages were less loss-averse than poor villages.
 But, wealthy individuals, who lived in poor environments, were more likely to be loss averse than a poor individual who was to live in an affluent village9.